 Certain circuits, however, remain unchanged for use by items which require 110-volt current, such as the air conditioner(s), the refrigerator in AC mode, the microwave oven, etc.

-Current drawn from the coach batteries passes through the power center unchanged, although it is routed through a series of protective fuses located on the power panel.
+Current drawn from the coach batteries passes through the power center unchanged, although it is routed through a series of protective circuit breakers.

-The converter is located in a lower cabinet face in the galley, living area, or beneath a bed.
-The converter power panel contains the coach electrical system 110-volt circuit breakers and 12-volt fuses.
+The converter is located in a lower cabinet in the galley, living area.